MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 You can see usage examples on the [Java SQL Adapter tutorial](java-sql-adapter).

-> Learn more about `ConfigurationAPI` in the user documentation.

 ### Adapters API
 The `AdaptersAPI` class provides an API to retrieve information about the current adapter and send REST requests to other adapters.